GUI Testing Guide

 An early GUI: The Apple Macintosh released in 1984.

-For example, user interface (UI) testing is similar to GUI testing, and the two terms are often treated as synonyms.
+User interface (UI) testing is similar to GUI testing, and the two terms are often treated as synonyms.
 However, UI is a broader concept that can include both GUI and Command Line Interfaces (CLIs).
 A CLI allows a user to interact with a computer system through text commands and responses.
 Although CLIs predate GUIs, they are still in use today and are often preferred by system administrators and developers.
-GUI testing would also confirm that appearance elements such as fonts and colors conform to design specifications.

 tip icon